nmeum/go-feedparser/README.txt

 <https://github.com/nmeum/cpod> and is licensed under GNU GPLv3 (or
 later).

-Documentation is missing at the moment, the tests are not completed yet.
+Documentation is missing at the moment and the tests are not completed yet.